 The OLQ, 15 in all, are grouped into ‘Factors”.
-Based on Factoral studies, and the qualities encompassed in each factor, it was found that these qualities devolve around those required in a good worker, a good soldier, a good communicator & organiser and a good leader.
+Based on Factorial studies, and the qualities encompassed in each factor, it was found that these qualities devolve around those required in a good worker, a good soldier, a good communicator & organizer and a good leader.
 Loosely, they could be looked at depending upon their association with the qualities of the mind, heart, limbs or, body.
 Let’s have a brief look at each OLQ.

 Factor I: Planning and Organizing.
 This factor includes four qualities which are associated with the mental aspects of a person.

 Factor II: Social Adjustment.
 This factor includes three qualities which are associated with the heart/conscience of the person.